Xubuntu/xubuntu-artwork/README.md

   * xubuntu-icon-theme
   * xubuntu-wallpapers

-Find the latest version packaged for each release at [Launchpad](https://launchpad.net/ubuntu/+source/xubuntu-artwork).
+Find the latest version packaged for each release at [Launchpad](https://launchpad.net/ubuntu/+source/xubuntu-artwork).\
-Each Xubuntu release includes its own branch.
+Each Xubuntu release includes its own [branch](https://github.com/Xubuntu/xubuntu-artwork/branches).
+In-development releases are maintained on master.

 Report issues at [Launchpad](https://bugs.launchpad.net/ubuntu/+source/xubuntu-artwork) or with\
 `ubuntu-bug xubuntu-artwork`